Where to get mental health help in Southwest Florida - NewsBreak

 The North Fort Myers new shelter location opened this week and people are already saying the condition of it isn’t good.
 WINK News was able to get an inside look at the shelter and speak to some of the people who call it home.
 A woman spoke to WINK...

-$5M awarded to help homeowners in six Ian-hit counties pay their insurance deductibles
+Florida Gov. DeSantis Awards $5M For Residents In 6 Counties For Insurance Deductibles

-The Florida Housing Finance Corporation is awarding $5 million to local housing partners to help Floridians impacted by Hurricane Ian pay their home insurance deductibles in the six hardest hit counties.
-Funding assistance is available to individuals, families, and seniors living in Charlotte, Collier, DeSoto, Hardee, Lee, and Sarasota counties...
+Governor Ron DeSantis traveled to Punta Gorda on Saturday to announce that Florida Housing Finance Corporation (Florida Housing) is awarding $5 million to local housing partners to help Floridians impacted by Hurricane Ian pay their home insurance deductibles in the six hardest-hit counties.
+Funding

 DeSantis awards $5 million to help Floridians with insurance deductibles